Chatelaine (magazine): 1920s and 1930s

 The first issue of Chatelaine was published the same month that Emily Murphy presented the Persons Case to the Supreme Court, a major turning point in Canadian women's history.
-In December 1929, Murphy wrote an article for Chatelaine entitled "Now That Women Are Persons, What's Ahead?"
+In December 1929, Murphy wrote an article for Chatelaine titled "Now That Women Are Persons, What's Ahead?"
 Along with providing advice on style, cooking, homemaking, and child-rearing, Chatelaine published editorials from influential female thinkers.
 In 1928 and 1929, article topics included panic over the rising divorce rate, "Wages and Wives" (April 1929), and the high maternal mortality rate in rural Canada (July 1928).

 The economic hardships of the Great Depression changed the tone of Chatelaine.
 During the 1930s, the magazine became less political.
 Popular parts of the magazine included monthly budget meal plans and romantic fiction.
 There was a rise in male-authored articles, including "Men Don't Want Clever Wives," and "What Did Your Husband Give Up For Marriage?"(August 1938).

 The magazine encouraged participation from readers, offering a prize of $25 to the best letter written in response to one of their articles.
 In October 1938, Edith Hunter of Calgary won the $25 for her letter in response to "What Did Your Husband Give Up For Marriage?" contesting the article.
 Chatelaine tried to maintain its position as a voice for Canadian women, and included a few political articles with a feminist edge such as "When Women Enter Public Life?"
 (September 1938), and "Why I Had a Civil Marriage" (March 1935).